Ross Mathews: Career

-On November 28, 2019, Mathews was a field reporter for Verizon 360 at the 93rd Macy's Thanksgiving Day Parade.
-Since fall 2020, he has appeared on the "Drews News" segment of the Drew Barrymore show and has been hosting his own podcast, Straight Talk with Ross Mathews.
-In 2021, he appeared as a panelist on the comedy series, Adorableness on MTV.
+Since fall 2020, he has appeared as a co-host on The Drew Barrymore Show.

 Personal life

 Mathews is openly gay.
 From 2008 to 2018, he had a relationship with stylist Salvador Camarena.

-In 2013, the couple appeared in an episode of House Hunters while shopping for a home in Palm Springs.
-On February 23, 2021, Mathews announced his engagement to Dr. Wellinthon García, a Long Island educational administrator.
+On February 23, 2021, Mathews announced his engagement to Wellinthon García, a Long Island educational administrator.
 On May 7, 2022, Mathews and García married at a ceremony in Puerto Vallarta, Mexico.